 A+ Cinnamon Tography and Aesthetics

 Let’s start with some positives.
 This drama looks amazing.
 The production designer, art director, the costume department, etc. went all out.
-I had not seen a Chinese period drama with better costumes and set designs since The Empress of China.
+I’d not seen a Chinese period drama with better costumes and set designs since The Empress of China.
 I love everything every character in this series wore.
 The clothes are mind-blowing and well worth watching forty-eight episodes for.

 What’s more, this is one of the best directed Chinese dramas I’ve seen so far.
 There are no weird camera angles, no amateur special effects, and very little awkward choreography to take you out of the story.
 Every action and effect was framed perfectly.
 The remarkable cinematography was a breath of fresh air back in 2017.

 Dilraba Dilmurat and Vin Zhang’s insane chemistry aside…